sannith309/sannith309/README.md

 - 👋 Hi, I’m @sannith309
-- 👀 I’m interested in creating a web page
+- 👀 I’m interested in devloping
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Testing
 - 💞️ I’m looking to collaborate on team
 - 📫 How to reach me by sannithkokkula039@gmail.com